niteshapte/file-organizer/README.md

 # File Organizer

-#### Organizes photo, video and document files in the year, month and day of the creation.
+#### Organizes photo, video and document files by year, month and day of the creation.